 For those heading to Austria, Canada, France or New Zealand for their SnowSkool ski instructor course, possibly the biggest shock will be having to live with other people!
-Whether that is a private double room in one of our ski-in/ ski-out apartments in Big White or a twin room in one of our lovely, traditionally-Alpine chalets in Méribel or Zell am See or a dorm-room in the super-social Lodges in Banff or Wanaka, you’re going to be surrounded by a whole bunch of new people on your SnowSkool course!
+Whether that is a private double room in one of our ski-in/ ski-out apartments in Big White, a twin room in one of our lovely, traditionally-Alpine chalets in Méribel or Zell am See, or a dorm-room in the super-social Lodges in Banff or Wanaka - you’re going to be surrounded by a whole bunch of new people on your SnowSkool course!

-Everyone is there for the same reasons of course - to train as a ski instructor and to have a whoppin' great season - but things will run a lot smoother if you are a good roomie!
-Here are a few tips from Uncle Adam, a veteran of six tours with SnowSkool in the Lodge in Banff!
+Everyone is there for the same reasons - to train as a ski instructor and to have a whoppin' great season - but, things will run a lot smoother if you are a good roomie!
+Here are a few tips from Uncle Adam, a veteran of six tours in Banff's Lodge with SnowSkool!

 As you can see there’s definitely some key things to consider when you eventually meet your new SnowSkool course mates.
 Follow these steps and you’ll all find your time together goes much smoother, you’ll have a lot of fun and you’ll probably make some friends for life along the way.

 For more information on becoming a ski instructor visit www.snowskool.com or contact [email protected]